 Applicants who are at least 65 years old and residents of Philadelphia can register for one tuition-free credit course per semester on a space-available basis.
 An online admission application must be completed.
 Course registration will begin two weeks prior to the start of the semester.
 Noncredit courses are not included in this offer.
 A Senior Citizen Registration fee is charged for seniors who participate in this program.
-Click here for tuition and fees.
+View tuition and fee information.